Jack Mizzi

 Jack Mizzi is a Maltese chess player.
-He was born on the 17 May 2006 in Malta.
-Mizzi is the 2024 Malta Chess Champion, the U-20 Junior Chess Champion, the National Rapid Chess Champion and the National Blitz Chess Champion in Malta.
+He is the 2024 Malta Chess Champion, the U-20 Junior Chess Champion, the National Rapid Chess Champion and the National Blitz Chess Champion in Malta.
 Mizzi is the youngest chess player to have won the Preliminaries in Malta at 13 years old.
 At 16 years old he became the youngest Maltese player to be awarded the Candidate Master title.
 He was called a chess "prodigy" by the online journal Malta Today in their short documentary about Mizzi.
 Mizzi participated in the World Youth Chess Championships in Romania 2022.
 In 2023 he set a new Malta chess record winning the Malta Blitz Championship with a perfect 9-0 score.

 Chess career

 Mizzi started learning chess in 2016 at the age of 10.
 His debut in FIDE-rated competitions started in the Preliminaries 2017 where he obtained his initial ELO rating of 1478.

 In 2017, he became the Malta U14 Rapid Junior Champion winning 5 out of 5 games and an ELO performance of 2068.
 Later that year, he represented Malta in the European Youth Chess Championship (EYCC), his first international tournament.

 In 2018, he became the U14 Junior Champion for the second time.
 He participated in the Preliminaries 2018, placed third and qualified for the first time for the Candidates 2018, where he obtained 3 points.
 In Summer 2018, Mizzi (ELO 1575) represented Malta in the European Youth Chess Championships in Latvia, and obtained a win against the higher rated Davidov Lazar (ELO 1763) from Serbia.